Are there hip hop labels still devoted to underground production nowadays?

-Leaving aside the plethora of stratospheric (and meteoric, all in all) realities that animated the first half of the nineties, with a 12-inch output that became cult among enthusiasts, from the second half of the “mythical” Nineties to the early 2000s, labels like the Rawkus, the aforementioned Groove Attack, Hydra Entertainment, the Eastern Conference, the Ill Boogie of Dj M-Boogie, for example, followed for a few years by trains such as Def Jux (and I do not intentionally cite realities such as the Anticon or the Quannum Records, more as a matter of sound, so markedly away from the orthodox New York-style boom bap, that for lack of quality), marked that era that we remember so well.
+They were the “mainstream of the underground“, usually helped by major distribution deals, and they were followed for a few years by others such as Def Jux (and I do not intentionally cite realities such as the Anticon or the Quannum Records, more as a matter of sound, so markedly away from the orthodox New York-style boom bap, that for lack of quality), which marked the era that we remember so well.

-Let’s be clear: this does not conflict in itself with the fact that after 1997 the sound had changed, and a phase in some ways descending had begun: if anything, those labels and the whole backpacking period (the fashion/mania to go around with the backpack over the hoodie, so Nineties and iconic of a period of streetwear fashion, NDA), represented the resistance to a Hip Hop that was, inexorably, changing.
+Let’s be clear: this does not conflict in itself with the fact that after 1997 the sound had changed, and a phase in some ways descending had begun: if anything, those labels and the whole backpackers period (the fashion/mania to go around with the backpack over the hoodie, so Nineties and iconic of a period of streetwear fashion, NDA), represented the resistance to a Hip Hop that was, inexorably, changing.

 Ironically, the one above is still the story of a defeat.

 But abroad?
-This era of retrofuturism, or revival of a “classic” sound, also seems to have as its focal point the renewed role, or rather the revenge of the hip hop labels: these have in fact returned to represent an era.
+This era of retrofuturism or revival of a “classic” sound, also seems to have as its focal point the renewed role, or rather the “revenge” of the hip hop labels: these have in fact returned to represent an era.

 Same logic for the British label High Focus.
-From an idea of Fliptrix, rapper, and leader of the label, we find ourselves faced with an economically stable reality, with a park of leading artists, quality records, in quantity, cared for in every detail, even visual, well distributed and well promoted.
+From an idea of Fliptrix, rapper, and leader of the label, we find ourselves faced with an economically stable reality, with a park of leading artists, quality records, in quantity, cared for in every detail, even visual, well distributed, and well promoted.

 Even in the non-English-speaking area, things move in a similar way.